Notable buildings: index by architect

 [Open 9:30am-5:30pm (enter by 5pm; Saturdays -7:30pm).
 Closed Mondays.]

-This excellent museum is devoted to the history of Tokyo, formerly known as Edo.
-Entering the museum via escalator from the third-floor plaza below is an inspiring experience - the massive structure seems to hover several stories over the plaza like...
+[Update: The Tokyo-Edo Museum will reopen mid-2025] This excellent museum is devoted to the history of Tokyo, formerly known as Edo.
+Entering the museum via escalator from the third-floor plaza below is an inspiring experience - the massive...

 Sunny Hills - Cafe: Omotesando